 - I listen to feedback and improve based on comments

-- I learn quickly
+- I learn quickly and care about quality output

 What am I good at?